Are you wondering how to track add-to-cart eCommerce events in Google Analytics and WordPress?

-You’ll be able to answer those questions and more when you track add to cart events in Google Analytics and WordPress.
+You’ll be able to answer those questions and more when you set up add-to-cart event tracking in Google Analytics and WordPress.
 Let’s get started.

-Before we dive into add to cart events, let’s quickly look at Ecommerce and Enhanced Ecommerce tracking in Google Analytics.
+Before we dive into add-to-cart events, let’s quickly look at eCommerce tracking in Google Analytics.

-Out of the box, Google Analytics will track pageviews, visit duration, bounce rate, and other basic metrics.
+Out of the box, Google Analytics will track sessions, engagement rates, traffic channels, and other basic metrics.
 For many websites, this is all they need.
 For online stores, though, they would really benefit from some other tracking that’s specific to stores.
-That’s where Ecommerce and Enhanced Ecommerce come in.
+That’s where eCommerce tracking comes in.

-Once you turn on Ecommerce, what will happen is Google Analytics will see that your website is a store, not just an informational site or blog.
+Once you set up eCommerce tracking, what will happen is Google Analytics will see that your website is a store, not just an informational site or blog.
 It’ll be able to track your products and sales.
-Now, you’ll be able to track things like which products are viewed the most, which products are bringing in the most revenue, how much visitors tend to spend when they arrive from different channels, and much more.
+You’ll be able to track things like which products are viewed the most, which products are bringing in the most revenue, how much visitors tend to spend when they arrive from different channels, and much more.

-So, if you don’t have Enhanced Ecommerce set up yet and you run an online store, it’s definitely worth it to get it going to get those awesome enhanced metrics, like add to cart events.
+So, if you don’t have eCommerce set up yet and you run an online store, it’s definitely worth it to get it going and get those awesome eCommerce metrics, like add-to-cart events.

-In order to track add to cart events, you’ll need to set up Enhanced Ecommerce in Google Analytics.
-Without using a tool that will do this for you, it’s pretty complicated and involves coding and a developer or a complicated Google Tag Manager setup.
+In order to track add-to-cart events, you’ll need to set up eCommerce tracking in Google Analytics.
+Without using a tool that will do this for you, it’s pretty complicated and involves either coding and a developer or a complicated Google Tag Manager setup.

 To avoid doing that, you can simply use the ExactMetrics plugin.
-In this tutorial, we’re going to go over how to set up Enhanced Ecommerce on WordPress in just a couple clicks and zero coding.
+In this tutorial, we’re going to go over how to set up eCommerce on WordPress in just a couple of clicks and zero coding.

 Step 1: Install ExactMetrics

 ExactMetrics is the most powerful Google Analytics plugin for WordPress, without the high costs.
-In addition to the enhanced ecommerce tracking we’re going to be setting up here, you’ll get a whole list of features that will help you grow your business with the help of analytics.
+In addition to the ecommerce tracking we’re going to be setting up here, you’ll get a whole list of features that will help you grow your business with analytics.

-So to start, head to the Pricing page and get started with ExactMetrics at the Pro level in order to access eCommerce.
+To start, head to the Pricing page and get started with ExactMetrics at the Pro level in order to access eCommerce.
 Once you complete checkout, download the plugin.